-- Privacy concerns for borrowers, because the new data set contains confidential information-such as credit scores-which if publicly released in the wrong manner could cause significant harm and even undermine homeownership;
+- Privacy and data security concerns, because the new data set contains confidential information-such as credit scores-which if improperly released could cause significant harm to borrowers' claims against lenders, and even undermine homeownership;

 - Increased litigation risk.
-HMDA has been a major source of fair lending claims in the past, and the new data will allow the government, community activists and plaintiffs to analyze lender application and loan data along with the risk factors used to evaluate the impact on protected classes.
+HMDA has been a major source of fair lending claims in the past, and the new data will allow greater analysis of application and loan data to evaluate impacts on protected classes.
 While HMDA's purpose is to shine light on lending practices, data can be misused to present unfair claims-forcing costly litigation defense, and/or settlements and causing significant reputational harm.

 MBA's Position / Next Steps:

-- In addition to written guidance, MBA has requested that the CFPB regularly engage with industry to understand and address implementation concerns as they arise.
+- In addition to written guidance, MBA has requested that the CFPB also regularly engage with the industry to understand and address implementation concerns as they arise.

-- MBA plans to be engaged in several areas to help its members comply.
-MBA will continue to:
+- MBA plans to continue being engaged in several areas to help its members comply:

-- Strongly advocate for satisfactory resolution of privacy and data security concerns;
+- Strongly advocating for satisfactory resolution of privacy and data security concerns;

-- Submit implementation questions on behalf of member companies to the CFPB;
+- Submitting implementation questions on behalf of member companies to the CFPB;

-- Urge the CFPB to provide reliable written guidance as necessary to address issues under the rule;
+- Urging the CFPB to provide reliable written guidance as necessary to address issues under the rule;

-- Conduct standalone seminars and include meaningful content in all MBA meetings, with the CFPB and other stakeholders, to focus on key implementation issues and options for resolution; and
+- Conducting standalone seminars and webinars on HMDA implementation and including meaningful content in all MBA meetings-with the CFPB and other stakeholders-to focus on key implementation issues and options for resolution; and

-- Offer compliance guidance through forums and other venues, including MBA's Compliance Essentials (CE) resource guide, CE self-study and other materials to train member employees.
+- Offering compliance guidance through forums and other venues, including MBA's Compliance Essentials (CE) resource guide, CE self-study and other materials to train member employees.

 Get Loud with the Mortgage Action Alliance